outofbits/topology-proximity-scanner/README.md

         number of data points to collect for each node (default 3) -o string
-        optional path to a csv file to which results shall be written
+        optional path to a csv file to which results shall be written -p int
+        number of parallel pings (default 10)
+  -v    print the version of this application
 ```